 Graduate Fellowship Call for Applications

-Ideally, the students who are chosen will have interests in public health, preventive interventions, community interventions, trauma, violence, victimization, or other related fields.
-The positions will start in mid-January 2014, and run through December 2014.
+Ideally, the student who is chosen will have interests in public health, preventive interventions, community interventions, trauma, violence, victimization, or other related fields.
+The position will start May 1, 2015 and run through December 2015.
+There is the possibility for further funding of this position beyond that date as well.

-The SGA Fellowship will provide an opportunity to gain hands-on experience conducting research, learn about research methods, join the vibrant research community of IUHRP, participate in preparation of manuscripts for publication, attend research seminars, receive mentoring from experienced researchers, and meet local and national experts in the field.
+The SGA Fellowship will provide an opportunity to gain hands-on experience as part of the vibrant research community of IUHRP conducting research, learning about research methods, participating in preparation of manuscripts for publication, attending research seminars, receiving mentoring from experienced researchers and practitioners, and collaborating with local and national experts in the field.

-The Graduate Fellow will participate in the following activities: gathering of resources via library and Internet-based research and contacting organizations; preparation of research instruments and protocols; data collection, entry and quality assurance, and data analysis; preparation of data reports; and writing manuscripts for publication.
+The Graduate Fellow will participate in the following activities: gathering and cataloguing of resources via library and Internet-based research; contacting organizations; preparation of research instruments and protocols including online surveys; data collection, entry, quality assurance, and analysis; preparation of data reports; meeting/event planning; note taking during meetings; and contributing to the writing of manuscripts for publication.
 The work will mostly take place during typical working hours at the IUHRP offices’ on campus although some of the computer-based research may be done during alternate hours.

 Doctoral student applications receive higher priority although we encourage master’s students with a high level of research experience and/or high interest in these fields to apply.

-Candidate must be working towards a Master’s or PhD degree, preferably in a field related to the mission of the Institute on Urban Health Research and Practice (for example: public health, sociology, counseling psychology).
+Candidate must be working towards a Master’s or PhD degree, preferably from a department related to the mission of the Institute on Urban Health Research and Practice (for example: public health/population health sciences, sociology, counseling psychology).
 Past experience working on research projects is required.
-Spanish-speaking skills are a bonus.
-Excellent writing skills, library and Internet-based research skills, and communication skills are necessary.
+Excellent writing skills, library and Internet-based research and technology skills, and communication skills are essential.

 Interested students should submit the following: